Shacking Up: Why I’m Not Married

 Lots of big spenders ahead of us at the deli counter, none in a rush, on the Saturday before Halloween.
 May they all live and prosper, especially a tall white fortyish lawyer couple wordily comparing the varieties of olive as if they were picking a jury.
 They gave R. and me time to catch each other’s eye and size up each other’s baskets.
 He (Aran Islands sweater, Sean Connery eyebrows) was shopping for one.
 I (in catering mode) was feeding 20.
 Before you could say Wild-Caught Sockeye, we’d segued from chitchat (hot-smoked versus cold-smoked fish) to an artful exchange of data.

 He would be eating his smoked salmon at his desk on West 10th Street while finishing a piece for Forbes; he was a contributing writer after many years on staff here and in Japan, where he’d opened the Asia bureau.
 Oh, the fishies in Japan.
-I’d be catering a lunch—cooking professionally was my midlife madness—for two performance artists from Berlin and some folks they’d lured to my place in Chelsea to re-enact, sort of, The Life Swap, a book I’d written in the 70s about trying to be someone else while she was trying to be me.
+I’d be catering a lunch—cooking professionally was my midlife madness—for two performance artists from Berlin and some folks they’d lured to my place in Chelsea to re-enact, sort of, The Life Swap, a book I’d written in my twenties about trying to be someone else while she was trying to be me.

 “You can Google me,” he said.
 He didn’t quite blush, but he looked endearingly surprised to hear himself say the words.
-He gave me his name, and I gave him mine and my email, and four long days later, he invited me to lunch on smoked salmon at The Half King, my local.
+He gave me his name, and I gave him mine and my email, and four long days later, he invited me to lunch on smoked salmon at The Half King, my local eatery.